-- The cumulative surplus/deficit balance (denoting which) before transfers to or from reserves at 31/12/2018 in the Revenue Account from the Income and Expenditure Account Statement of the AFS In order to compare 2018 data to prior years please restate balances for 2017, 2016, 2015 and 2014. - The 2018 Total Income figure from the Income and Expenditure Account Statement of the AFS, from which the % will be derived. - The 2018 Total Expenditure figure on the Income & Expenditure Account Statement (i.e. excluding transfers) of the AFS from which the per capita expenditure will be derived.
+- The cumulative surplus/deficit balance (denoting which) net of transfers to or from reserves at 31/12/2019 in the Revenue Account from the Income and Expenditure Account Statement of the AFS. - The 2019 Total Income figure from the Income and Expenditure Account Statement of the AFS, from which the % will be derived. - The 2019 Total Expenditure figure on the Income & Expenditure Account Statement (i.e. excluding transfers) of the AFS from which the per capita expenditure will be derived.